COP28 clashes over fossil fuel phase-out after OPEC pushback | Headlines

 COP28 clashes over fossil fuel phase-out after OPEC pushback

-Observers in the negotiations said Saudi Arabia and Russia were insisting that COP28 focus only on reducing climate pollution - with no mention of the fossil fuels causing it.
-Earlier this week, OPEC sent a letter urging its members and oil producing allies to reject any mention of fossil fuels in the final summit deal.
+Observers in the negotiations said Saudi Arabia and Russia were among countries insisting that the summit in Dubai focus only on reducing climate pollution - with no mention of the fossil fuels causing it.
+Earlier this week, the oil producer group OPEC sent a letter urging its members and allies to reject any mention of fossil fuels in the final summit deal.

-Some countries are resisting a pledge to phase-out fossil fuels in a COP28 climate deal, jeopardising attempts for U.N. climate talks to deliver a hard commitment for the first time in 30 years on ending the use of oil and gas.
-Observers in the negotiations said Saudi Arabia and Russia were insisting that COP28 focus only on reducing climate pollution - with no mention of the fossil fuels causing it.
+Some countries are resisting a proposed pledge to phase out fossil fuels in a COP28 climate deal, jeopardizing attempts for U.N. climate talks to deliver a hard commitment for the first time in 30 years to ending the use of oil and gas.
+Observers in the negotiations said Saudi Arabia and Russia were among countries insisting that the summit in Dubai focus only on reducing climate pollution - with no mention of the fossil fuels causing it.

-Earlier this week, OPEC sent a letter urging its members and oil producing allies to reject any mention of fossil fuels in the final summit deal.
+Earlier this week, the oil producer group OPEC sent a letter urging its members and allies to reject any mention of fossil fuels in the final summit deal.
 The letter warned that "undue and disproportionate pressure against fossil fuels may reach a tipping point" in the talks.
-In a statement to Reuters, OPEC Secretary General Haitham Al Ghais declined to comment on the letter, but said OPEC wanted to keep the summit's focus on reducing climate-warming emissions, and away from their main source - coal, oil and gas.
+In a statement to Reuters, OPEC Secretary General Haitham Al Ghais declined to comment on the letter but said OPEC wanted to keep the summit's focus on reducing climate-warming emissions, and away from their main sources like oil and gas.

 "It indicates a whiff of panic," said Alden Meyer of think-tank E3G.
-Saudi Arabia is an OPEC member.
+Saudi Arabia is the top producer in OPEC and the de facto leader of the organization.
 Russia is a member of the so-called OPEC+ group.

 By insisting on focusing on emissions rather than fossil fuels, the two countries appeared to be leaning on the promise of expensive carbon capture technology, which the U.N. climate science panel says cannot take the place of reducing fossil fuel use worldwide.
 On the other side, at least 80 countries including the United States, European Union and many poor, climate-vulnerable nations are demanding that a COP28 deal call clearly for an eventual end to fossil fuel use.